 Welcome to the Cooper lab!

-The Cooper is focused on mechanisms of immune cell control, including regulation of natural killer cell activation and molecular mechanisms driving pediatric immune-mediated disease.
+The Cooper lab is focused on mechanisms of immune cell control, including and molecular mechanisms driving pediatric immune-mediated disease and regulation of natural killer cell activation.

 Learn more about current projects and opportunities.